JayashreeRegoti/neocortexapi/source/Samples/NeoCortexApi.SimilarityExperiment/README.md

 -  Input SDR is defined in 2D array, instead of giving images we used this method so we have the exact dimension of image and find similarity have more accuracy.
+Key and Value with Key being name of the image and value being the 2D array of 1's and 0's

 ![Input Sdr Data](./Documentation/Readme/Images/InputSdrData.png)

-- The input SDRs are being created
+- The input SDRs are being created.
+Create input SDR image file path to save the image

 ![Creating Input Sdrs](./Documentation/Readme/Images/CreatingInputSdrs.png)